-Problematic opposite-sex friendships can also sneak-up on people in otherwise happy relationships, particularly when the opposite-sex friend is a “partner predator,” something I describe in my book, Couples in Crisis: Overcoming Affairs & Opposite-Sex Friendships.
-I cover this topic more assertively in my audio courses, including Prevent Infidelity // End Their Inappropriate Friendship and my Overcoming Infidelity series.
+Problematic opposite-sex friendships can also sneak-up on people in otherwise happy relationships, particularly when the opposite-sex friend is a “partner predator.”
+This is something I help people deal with in my on-demand audio/video crash courses, including Prevent Infidelity // End Their Inappropriate Friendship and my Overcoming Infidelity series.

 This kind of opposite-sex friend may come across as innocent, but is drawn to someone who is already “taken” and can be very manipulative and aggressive in their pursuit of this person.
 If they manage to befriend your spouse, get ready for a world of trouble and drama.